 Here are some reasons why social media is so important in recruitment marketing for service sector jobs:

-- Engage with potential candidates – While also allowing your company to stand out, social media also offers a unique opportunity to engage with potential candidates.
+- Stay top of mind – Social media also offers a unique opportunity to continually engage with potential talent.
 Job boards are static by nature – you create the job posting, publish it, and then wait for applications to come in.
-Social media is conversational in nature, and allows you opportunities to remain top of mind with your target talent profiles, even if they aren’t looking for a job.
+Social media is conversational by nature, and allows you opportunities to remain top of mind with your target talent profiles, even if they aren’t looking for a job.
 For example, by creating social media content that showcases the company’s culture, values, and employee experience, you can not only attract talent today, but you can also effectively nurture passive talent that might convert months later.
 Social media can also be used to answer questions, address concerns, and create a dialogue with potential candidates.
 This can help build relationships more effectively, which can lead to a more successful recruitment process.

 - Target talent more effectively – In the service sector, location is everything.
 When sourcing talent, recruiters are often bound by the geographical radius of physical stores, restaurants, and warehouses.
 Talent that is physically closer to their place of work is more likely to stay in their role long term.
 Social media advertising is unique in that it allows for specific geotargeting.
 This gives recruiters the ability to tailor messaging for specific locations and set up campaigns that will only be displayed to the relevant audience.
 This increases the chances of not only finding the right talent fit but also that you will decrease turnover chances.